 The Apprentice’s Role

-The post is predominately office based with limited requirements for lifting and carrying files, boxes and other general office items as well as standing and walking within the school environment.
+The post is predominately office based, with limited requirements for lifting and carrying files, boxes and other general office items.

 The Apprenticeship consists of: